Highest staking yield, live validator net APR across 7 PoS chains

 Two legitimate causes, both visible in the live data.
 (1) Commission set to 100%: the validator operator has configured their vote account to route 100% of staking rewards to themselves, so delegators receive 0%.
 This is common for operators running their own treasury stake (Binance, exchange custody, etc.) where 'delegators' is a fiction, there's only the operator's own SOL.
 (2) Zero leader slots in the current epoch: Solana's leader schedule is stake-weighted but randomised per epoch, so a small validator can statistically draw zero slots in a given ~2-day epoch and earn zero block-production rewards.
 Both states are transient: commission can be lowered, leader slots cycle every epoch.
 The bench surfaces them as 0 rather than filtering because they ARE part of the live validator set.

+The two sources this bench treats as canonical, both free and key-less.
 Stakewiz (`api.stakewiz.com`) is a community-maintained Solana validator analytics service that ingests on-chain vote-account state, commission history, leader schedule and reward distribution, then publishes a clean `/validators` JSON with `total_apy` already computed as a 30-epoch trailing estimate.
 Jito Kobe (`kobe.mainnet.jito.network`) is Jito Labs' public API exposing per-validator MEV-tip earnings broken down by epoch.
-Both are free, key-less, and well-known in the Solana validator-ops community, this bench treats them as the canonical source for Solana validator APR the same way most Solana staking dashboards do (Solana Beach, Marinade UI, etc., all consume one or both).
+Most Solana staking dashboards (Solana Beach, Marinade UI, etc.) consume one or both, so numbers quoted across sites usually trace back to the same upstream; this bench polls them directly every 5 minutes and republishes the per-validator gauges.